 Lee Evans' British accent in the movie was characterized by a film critic as quite possibly the worst fake British accent in a movie he had ever heard.
-Lee Evans' is in fact British, however his normal accent is the Bristol accent of British as opposed to the snobbish posh version he used in the movie.
-While this means his accent is in all actuality not fake, it was exaggerated for the role.
+Lee Evans' is in fact British.
+However the accent he used in this film was overly exaggerated for the role.

 The dialogue between Mary and Ted about how there aren't enough meats on sticks was originally written for an episode of Seinfeld (1989) that never aired.
 The Farrelly Brothers liked it and bought it for use in the movie.